 Coenzyme Q10 (CoQ10) is an antioxidant that your body produces naturally.
 Your cells use CoQ10 for growth and maintenance.

 Levels of CoQ10 in your body decrease as you age.
 CoQ10 levels have also been found to be lower in people with certain conditions, such as heart disease, and in those who take cholesterol-lowering drugs called statins.

-CoQ10 is found in meat, fish and whole grains.
+CoQ10 is found in meat, fish and nuts.
 The amount of CoQ10 found in these dietary sources, however, isn't enough to significantly increase CoQ10 levels in your body.

-As a supplement, CoQ10 supplement is available as capsules, tablets and by IV.
-CoQ10 might help treat certain heart conditions, as well as migraines and Parkinson's disease.
+CoQ10 dietary supplements are available as capsules, chewable tablets, liquid syrups, wafers and by IV.
+CoQ10 might help prevent or treat certain heart conditions, as well as migraine headaches.

 Research on CoQ10 use for specific conditions and activities shows: